Mother's Little Helper: Interpretation of lyrics

 Critic Jim DeRogatis counts "Mother's Little Helper" among several of the Rolling Stones' mid-1960s singles whose titles or themes drew from the band's experiences with drugs, including "19th Nervous Breakdown", "Paint It Black" and the 1966 compilation album Big Hits (High Tide and Green Grass).
 He writes that the song "pokes fun at suburban moms on speed", while Stephen Davis goes further, describing its lyrics as a "blatant attack on motherhood", directly addressing "tranquilised suburban housewives".
 Authors Nicholas Schaffner and Sean Egan each see the song as critiquing the hypocrisy of suburban housewives who rant about teenage drug abuse while requiring drugs of their own to get through the day.

 Where author James Hector finds the lyrics typical for Jagger in being both "miserable" and misogynistic, Philippe Margotin and Jean-Michel Guesdon instead count the song as an exception to the misogynistic lyrics heard throughout Aftermath.
 They suggest the song expresses compassion to a housewife who has become reliant on pharmaceutical drugs to cope with her daily life, while also more broadly connecting modern society to feelings of unhappiness.
 Andrew Grant Jackson sees it as a warning to stressed housewives, writing it is one of the few times in the Stones' discography where they advocate against drug use, something Unterberger similarly describes as more moralistic than was typical for the band's music.

 Author David Malvinni connects the song to the writings of feminist Betty Friedan, specifically her second-wave feminist book The Feminine Mystique (1963).
-Friedan discusses the "trapped housewife" phenomena, made up of mothers who felt unfulfilled with their daily lives and the societal expectation that they remain at home.
+Friedan discusses the "trapped housewife" phenomenon, made up of mothers who felt unfulfilled with their daily lives and the societal expectation that they remain at home.
 Feeling unhappy, but unsure why, mothers sometimes turned to prescribed tranquilizers "because it makes you not care so much that it's pointless."
 Malvinni writes that in the song's lyrics, "it is as though Jagger read Friedan, as he channeled her basic ideas."